Stradi/unstyled-next-blog/README.md

 Unstyled Next Blog uses a local Markdown adapter.
 This means that you can add posts by creating a folder and a Markdown file in the `_content/posts` folder.

 For example if you want to add a post called `Hello World`, you need to create a folder called `hello-world` in the `_content/posts` folder.
-Then, you need to create a file called `index.md` in the `hello-world` folder.
-The `index.md` file is the actual post.
+Then, you need to create a file called `index.mdx` in the `hello-world` folder.
+The `index.mdx` file is the actual post.
 You can write your post in Markdown, with frontmatter.

 Here is an example of a post: